How can T1D patients relatives

 The study consists of a first screening for the presence of auto-antibodies in first-degree relatives.
 If your auto-antibody test is positive, we will ask you to come to the hospital for 7 visits over a 4 year period.

 INNODIA has set-up a network of Clinical Centers where patients with newly diagnosed type 1 diabetes and their relatives can participate in the study.
-If you are a first-degree relative from a type 1 diabetic patient, and are interested in participating to our study, just consult the map to find out where your nearest center is and get in contact to learn more about the study and how to participate.
+If you are a first-degree relative from a type 1 diabetic patient, and are interested in participating in our study, just consult the map to find out where your nearest center is and get in contact to learn more about the study and how to participate.

 How can I participate?